Nigeria culture or culture of Nigeria is simply the way of life of the people of Nigeria

 In Nigeria a president could be voted in while a king is born, A royal family is always a royal family, Once your father is a king, you automatically become a prince or princess, waiting for the day of your own coronation.

-But then… most time it take so much energy and synergy to inspire and bring about a revolution.
-That is why most people all over the world are stuck with every traditional they inherited, because most times they can do nothing about it.
+But then… most time it takes so much energy and synergy to inspire and bring about a revolution.
+That is why most people all over the world are stuck with the traditions they inherited because most times they can do nothing about it.

 It is an act of disrespect to receive what an elder gives to you with a left hand; the Nigeria culture forbids such attitude

-In Northern parts of the country a male is considered an adult from 20 and is sent out to fend for himself, this is to encourage them at an earlier age to face and tackle life.
+In Northern parts of the country, a male is considered an adult from 20 and is sent out to fend for himself.
+This is to encourage them at an earlier age to face and tackle life.

 Once you choose a girl the next thing to do is to start the marriage rights, meeting her parents, the formal introduction, then traditional marriage and church wedding.